Harshad-33/Employe-Management-System/README.md

 # Inventory Management System
-This is my first CRUD operation project in java
+This is my first operation project in java
 <br>
 Auther -Harshad Porajwar